“Don’t sail out farther than you can row back.”

-According to a paper (1) for the Centre of Policy Development and University of Canberra, Australians have a tendency to be over-confident in our ability to repay loans.
+According to a paper for the Centre of Policy Development and University of Canberra, Australians have a tendency to be over-confident in their ability to repay loans.
 We also underestimate the likelihood of things potentially going wrong in our lives.

 Have you ever heard yourself or someone else say “I’ll be able to repay my loan, provided I keep my job, don’t get sick and I’m not hit with any large unexpected bills”?
 Chances are you probably have.
 But things can and often do go wrong.

 Like most things in life, it’s difficult to make borrowing a stress-free exercise, but there are a few things you can do to reduce the angst.

 1. Don’t borrow the maximum amount

 Most financial institutions determine the maximum loan they will provide based on a multiple of your income and other factors.
 But if you borrow the maximum amount, you may find you are stretched from day one unless you are very disciplined with your budgeting.